vyca2017/content/content/blog/2017-03-24-apollo-vs-relay/relay-vs-apollo.md

 # Relay vs Apollo - Comparing GraphQL Clients for React applications

 [Relay](https://facebook.github.io/relay/) and [Apollo](http://dev.apollodata.com/) are the most popular and sophisticated GraphQL clients available at the moment.
 But how do you know which one to choose?

 In this article, we are going to shed some light on the commonalities and differences between Relay and Apollo and want to help you in making an informed decision on which GraphQL client is the best for your next project!
-Our goal is to keep the contents of the article up to date as Apollo and Relay evolve./
+Our goal is to keep the contents of the article up to date as Apollo and Relay evolve.

 > This article assumes some familiarity with basic GraphQL concepts such as queries, mutations or fragments.
 If you're just getting started with GraphQL, you can read up on these concepts in the [GraphQL docs](http://graphql.org/).
 Also, to learn more about both technologies, you can visit [Learn Relay](www.learnrelay.org) and [Learn Apollo](www.learnapollo.com) for comprehensive tutorials.

 At Graphcool, we have been using Relay and Apollo extensively over the last year and now want to share our learnings with the community.
 Also note that while Apollo can also be used with other frameworks, this article primarily targets React developers and specfically compares Relay and Apollo in the context of React applications.

 ## Why a GraphQL client?

 GraphQL backends commonly expose their API over HTTP where queries and mutations can be sent in the _body_ of a POST request.
 When building a JavaScript app, this means that you can get quite far by using `fetch` or `request` and thus interact with the GraphQL API directly.